This parody (written by Greg Crowther) is sung to the tune of

 Muscles need energy, energy,

 Most of which is needed by the myofibrils.

 Myosin burns ATP, ATP

 Songs like this one can be used during class meetings and/or in homework assignments.
 Either way, the song will be most impactful if students DO something with it, as opposed to just listening.

 An initial, simple follow-up activity could be to answer the study questions below.
 A more extensive interaction with the song might entail (A) learning to sing it, using an audio file and/or sheet music as a guide, and/or (B) designing kinesthetic movements ("dance moves") to embody it.
 The latter activity could begin with students identifying the most important or most challenging content of the song, and deciding how to illustrate that particular content.

-(2) As noted in the chorus, electrical signals originating in the brain are delivered to muscles.
-Which specific cells deliver these signals to muscle cells?
+(4) As noted in the chorus, electrical signals originating in the brain are delivered to muscles.
+Which specific cells deliver these signals directly to muscle cells?

-(4) The song points out that myosin burns ATP.
+(8) The song notes that "myosin burns ATP."
 What is the OTHER major consumer of ATP within contracting muscle cells?